christina-cook/hang-in-there-boilerplate/README.md

 ## Instructions

-- Upon opening the webpage, a motivational poster is randomly displayed.
+- Upon opening the app, a motivational poster is randomly displayed.

-- From the main page, you have the option to either create a custom poster or generate a new random poster.
+- From the main page, you have the option to either create your own custom poster or generate another random poster.

 ![Screenshot of homepage](/readme-imgs/kelly-christina/homepage-main.png)